Sup2point0/weighted-list/python/walkthrough.md

 2
 ```

-A `WeightedList` uses *weighted indexing*, which drives the weighting machanic.
+A `WeightedList` uses *weighted indexing*, which drives the weighting mechanic.
 The `weight` of each item can be thought of as how many times that object is repeated.

 ```py
 >>> wl[0].value